International Journal of Entomology

 IJEN maintains rigorous editorial standards through a single-blind peer review process conducted by expert entomologists worldwide.
 Our editorial board comprises distinguished practitioners in insect ecology, systematics, behavior, and conservation, ensuring that published research meets the highest standards of scientific quality.

 Transparent Review Process: Each manuscript receives thorough evaluation focusing on scientific merit, methodological rigor, data quality, and ecological significance.
 Reviewers provide constructive feedback emphasizing reproducibility, statistical validity, and contribution to entomological knowledge.
 Decision-making is transparent and based exclusively on scholarly quality.
+The average time to first decision is 21 days, and acceptance to publication takes just 3 days.

 • Expert reviewers with specialized knowledge in relevant entomological subdisciplines